ryubidragonfire/mydarknet/step-by-step.md

 In this case, `./out/result.txt` can be ignored.
 Individual output files xxx.json can be found in the same directory where the test images are.

+- running the command above will produce:

+    - predicted result for each of the image in `test-images.txt` in `.json`, e.g. `build/darknet/x64/data/dog-predicted.json`

+    - predicted result for each of the image in `test-images.txt` in `.jpg`, e.g. `build/darknet/x64/data/dog-predicted.jpg`

 ### 3. Transfer-learning: Train with your own data with different classes
 See [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects)